israelts/AirBnB_clone/README.md

 ## Authors

 - [Israel Tsopgue](https://github.com/israelts/AirBnB_clone.git)
-*Sharpening my skills at Holberton School of Software Engineering.
+*Sharpening my skills at Alx School of Software Engineering.
 I have a lifelong passion for programming with a background in mathematics and a daily meditation practice.
 Spent the last several years enjoying working as a private tutor and am now excited to practice software wizardry professionally.*
 - **Billie K Mushongwi** - [ biliemush@gmail.com]